 Parsley is very nutritious, did you know that?
 It is extremely high in vitamin C, flavenoids, and antioxidants.
-It's also extra high in Vitamin K, which if good for bone health.
+It’s also extra high in Vitamin K, which is good for bone health.
 Just 10 sprigs of parsley will supply you with your daily recommended amount of vitamin K.

 Since we don’t usually munch on ten sprigs of parsley as our usual snack, sauces based on parsley, like this chimichurri sauce, or, this Parsley Pesto, are perfect for amping up your Vitamin K quota.